NormanFriman52/CompanyApp/README.md

 To approve or decline registration assignments administrator can either do it by operating in the database or via GUI.
 Using GUI is possible after logging in as 'kamil'.
 The password is 'test'.
 Then the /authorization/assignments route will be available.
-Href for that URL will also be visible on the navbar.
+Link to that URL will also be visible on the navbar.